mohit-k-s/meteo/README.md

 ![Meteo](./pictures//meteo.png)

+The name is not at all derived from météo (which is french for weather) .
+I just liked the name..

 Meteo is a hobby project , I am still working on data about elevation and stuff but the core is working ig.